UltiPro/Casino-Star/README.md

 # Casino-Star
 Casino Star created by Patryk 'UltiPro' Wójtowicz using ASP.NET Core with Angular.

-The casino website that includes coin-flip and roulette games.
+The casino website that includes roulette and coin-flip games.
 Each game has several gameplay options and has its own animation.
 Additionally, the website has a settings panel with the option of paying additional funds.
+Due to studies and a lack of time, the project was abandoned.

 Warning: